ballerina-platform/ballerina-dev-website/code-of-conduct.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces, and also applies when an individual is officially representing the project or its community in public spaces.
+This code of conduct applies both within project spaces and in public spaces, and also applies when an individual is officially representing the project or its community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement